mqAncientHistory/cityOfRome/_posts/TPSacrifice.md

 Archaeological Remains and other evidence
 =========================================

+{% include lightbox.html
+caption="*Figure 4.* Photo of the remains within the *Largo di Torre Argentina* with the assumed location of the Curia highlighted, Photo By Ray Laurence" image="Ewan/fig.4.Ray-Photo" width="1019" height="765" %}

 Besides the written evidence, our understanding of the complex of Pompey is largely derived from the archaeological remains of the structure and